The GDPR became law on May 25, 2018. All organisations will have to be compliant with the regulations from now on.

 What is GDPR?

-After four years of debate, the General Data Protection Regulation (GDPR) was ratiﬁed by the European Union during April 2016 and has now become law, although member states have a two year period to implement into national law.
+After four years of debate, the General Data Protection Regulation (GDPR) was ratiﬁed by the European Union during April 2016 and, since May 25, 2018 has become law right across the EU – and is having a serious impact outside the EU as well.

-This means that companies will be expected to be fully compliant from May 25th 2018.
+This means that companies will have to be compliant with the regulations from now on.

 GDPR is designed to give individuals better control over their personal data and establish one single set of data protection rules across Europe.
 Organisations outside the EU are subject to this regulation when they collect data concerning any EU citizen.